 If you have or are planning to have contractors working for you at your event or for your business, then both you and the contractor will have duties under health and safety law, not forgetting a freelancer is also a contractor.
-This also applies when a contractor employs subcontractors.
-It forms part of the CDM Regulations.
+This also applies when a contractor employs subcontractors, this forms part of the CDM Regulations.

 Within the live music and events industry, this process is often ignored in favour of the cheapest price, this creates a "race to the bottom" with a lowering of standards and quality, and this is probably one of the greatest factors currently affecting Health and Safety Management standards and their lowering in our industry.
-Don't be one of those who is helping to lower standards please, especially if it's just so you can profit more with a disregard to peoples right to safety.
+Don't be one of those who is helping to lower standards please, especially if it's just so you can profit more with disregard to peoples rights to safety.

 When employing contractors you should:

 - Select a suitable subcontractor – ensure they have sufficient skills and knowledge to do the job safely and without risks to health and safety

 - Assess the risks of the work – the level of risk will depend on the nature of the job.
 Whatever the risk, you will need to consider the health and safety implications.